 Yum Yum Sauce

-This mayonnaise based sauce is often served in Japanese hibachi restaurants as a dipping sauce for shrimp or drizzled on fried rice or grilled meats.
-It is somewhat similar to fry sauce, but does not contain mustard, I personally prefer to use it mostly as a shrimp sauce or for dipping fresh vegetables in.
+The hibachi steakhouse sauce is somewhat similar to fry sauce, but Yum Yum sauce does not contain mustard.
+I personally prefer to use it mostly as a shrimp sauce or for dipping fresh vegetables in.

 Japanese restaurants also use Yum Yum sauce as a salad dressing.
 As you can see the sauce is very versatile.
-While not traditional uses, it would work well as a sandwich spread or dressing for shrimp or chicken salad.
+The consistency of Yum Yum sauce is not quite as thick mayonnaise, but is not thin by any means. and can be swapped in for it.

 My version of the Japanese hibachi sauce does not include hot sauce, since my daughter isn’t a fan of spicy foods.
 Feel feel to add a splash or two when mixing your batch though.
 It is a tasty addition.